dagny099/citation-compass/docs/getting-started/installation.md

 # Installation Guide

-Get the Academic Citation Platform up and running on your system.
+Get Citation Compass up and running on your system.

 ## Prerequisites